sdsc-hpc-training-org/basic_skills/basic_linux_skills/README.md

 * Field 3 == group permissions 'rwx' means the owner can read and exectute, but not modify
 * Field 4 == other/world permissions 'r-x' means the others can read and exectute, but not modiry

 To change the file access permissions, use the `chmod` command.
+In the file listing above:
-In the example below, only user mthomas has permission to edit (`rw-`) the files, members of the group use300 and others have read only permission (`--`).
+* only user mthomas has permission to edit (`rw-`) the text files or to execute (`rwx`) the binary (hello_mpi) files,
+* members of the groups "use300" and "others" have read only permission ("r--").
 There are several ways to modify permissions, we will use the binary representation where the rwx status represents a binary number 2^n, where n is the position of the permission starting from the right.
 For example:
 ```
   r-- = 2^2 + 0 + 0 = 4 + 0 + 0 = 4
   rw- = 2^2 + 2^1 + 0 = 4 + 2 + 0 = 6